ChengZhongShen/Advanced_Lane_Lines/README.md

 ![warpped_binary](./examples/test6_threshed_wraped_resize.jpg)

-#### 4. lane-line pixels detection and fit their positions with a polynomial
+#### 4. Lane-line pixels detection and fit their positions with a polynomial

 the `lane_detection.py` implement the lane-line pixels detection. the function `find_lane_pixels()` use a slide window to find the lane-line pixels.